fadzlimarz/sora/README.md

-# Sora - A Weather Web Application
+# SoraSora - A Weather Web Application

 In progress: A weather app built with Next.js and Mantine, utilizing Edge API Routes and integrating OpenWeatherMap and Google Maps APIs for real-time weather data.